ARG-NCTU/arg_tools/README.md

 click ctrl and the url to open browser, then you should see local jupyter notebook!

 inside jupyter notebook, click .ipynp and run cells

+## How to push

+clear all notebook output

+in docker : $ `make`

+in your laptop, do your git push